-Saskatchewan Agencies Agency Roles and Responsibilities During emergencies: What they do / how they can help Immediate Notice / Verb ry of E) The Ministry of Environment (MOE) provides science-based solutions, compliance and mitigation measures aimed at protecting the environment, and safeguarding communities.
+Saskatchewan Agencies Agency Roles and Responsibilities During emergencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Additional Supports Saskatchewan Ministry of Environment (MOE) The Ministry of Environment (MOE) provides science-based solutions, compliance and mitigation measures aimed at protecting the environment, and safeguarding communities.
 They will work with Environment Canada during emergencies to ensure appropriate response, clean up and remediation to product release.
-To report a spill, call the 24, Control Center at 1-800-667 Saskatchewan Ministry Environment (MOE) Any spill, release or emergency that may harm the environment or pose a risk to public health or safety must be reported immediately.
+Any spill, release or emergency that may harm the environment or pose a risk to public health or safety must be reported immediately.
 If you're unsure if a spill is reportable, you should call it in right away.
-Provide detailed informatio the discharge and discovery Site location Responsible party Substances involved in occurrence Surrounding land use Agencies involved in the discharge Local Saskatchewan EMO Authorities The Saskatchewan Emergency Management Organization (EMO) coordinates activation of provincial resources and equipment.
+To report a spill, call the 24/7 Spill Control Center at 1-800-667-7525 .
+Provide detailed information about the discharge and discovery, including: • Site location • Responsible party • Substances involved in the occurrence • Surrounding land use • Agencies involved in the discharge For spills exceeding reportable limits as defined by legislation, the responsible party must also submit a Written Spill Report within 30 days.
+Refer to the Corporate ERP Forms section "MOE 30 Day Written Spill Report Form" for report.
+MOE has a Wildfire operations / management program.
+RHA Local Saskatchewan EMO Authorities The Saskatchewan Emergency Management Organization (EMO) coordinates activation of provincial resources and equipment.
 Activates the Provincial Emergency Operations Centre in the event an emergency escalates beyond the capacity of a local jurisdictional authority.
 Assists in providing notification to communities.
 Provides guidance and support in emergency planning to ministries and agencies.
 Operates the Single Engine Aircraft Tanker (SEAT) program, which aids local municipalities to arrange for third-party aerial applicator planes to respond to grass fires and wildfire situations in central and southern areas of the province.
 Local fire departments may hire a SEAT plane by contacting the Provincial Emergency Communications Centre (PECC).
 Provincial Public Safety Telecommunications Network (PPSTN) is a public safety radio network managed through a partnership between the Ministry of Government Relations, SaskPower and the RCMP.
-It provides public safety users such as fire departments, police services, emergency medical services, and volunteer search and rescue groups with interoperable radio communications during times of emergency.
-Municipalities/Band Councils Municipalities are obligated to establish emergency plans; their role and function in an emergency may include but is not limited to: Maintain an emergency line (24/7) where incidents can be reported.
-Provide representatives to the site of the incident or Operator Emergency Operations Centre.
-Declare a state of local emergency to exercise special powers Activate warning systems Initiate public protection measures as required, and coordinate municipal resource and equipment support Report immedi a Contact information a КНА Regional Health Authorities Establish health and safety levels for hazard releases, substances Ensures local health facilities are notified of potential impacts from an incident Monitor health effects and ensures appropriate data is collected.
+It provides guides after users such as fire departments, police services, emergency medical services, and volunteer search and rescue groups with interoperable radio communications during times of emergency.
+Municipalities/Band Councils Municipalities/Band Councils Municipalities reported to establish emergency plans; their role and function in an emergency may include but is not limited to: • Maintain an emergency line (24/7) where incidents can be reported. • Provide representatives to the iste of the incident or Operator Emergency Operations Centre. • Declare a state of local emergency to exercise special powers • Activate warning systems Report immediately at the f Contact information available in t ••••••